PassbirdCo/MetaKeepCodeSamples/nfts/README.md

-## NFT Deployment - Collection Creation, Token Mint And Transfer End to End Tutorial.
+## NFT - Collection Creation, Token Mint, And P2P Transfer End to End Tutorial.

 This directory contains a sample project that you can use as a starting point for using the NFT Rest APIs by MetaKeep.

-This Project is intended to be used with the [NFT Deployment and Token Mint Tutorial Series](https://docs.metakeep.xyz/docs/create-your-first-nft-collection-and-mint-tokens), but you should also be able to follow this by reading the README and exploring its `scripts` directories.
+This Project is intended to be used with the [NFT Deployment and Token Mint Tutorial Series](https://docs.metakeep.xyz/docs/create-your-first-nft-collection-and-mint-tokens), but you should also be able to follow by reading this README.

+## Directory Structure

+The project is organized as follows:

+- [scripts](./scripts): Contains the scripts to deploy a new NFT collection, mint tokens, lock and unlock tokens.
+- [backend](./backend): Contains the backend code for server to generate consent token for P2P NFT transfer.
+- [frontend](./frontend): Contains the frontend code and server for the P2P NFT transfer.

 ## Quick start